Trusted by 100,000+ Families

 Amazing news for parents of neurodivergent kids!
 Deep pressure therapy is a game-changing technique that’s helping children with autism in incredible ways.
 Did you know that this therapy can reduce anxiety, improve focus, and even help kids sleep better?
-With exciting tools like weighted blankets and compression vests, deep pressure therapy is making a real difference in the lives of countless families.
+With exciting tools like weighted blankets and compression vests, it is making a real difference in the lives of countless families.

 1. Soothing Anxiety and Meltdowns